Knightsbridge tube station

-Knightsbridge (/ˈnaɪtsbɹɪdʒ/) is a London Underground station, located in the Royal Borough of Kensington and Chelsea.
-It is on the Piccadilly line between South Kensington and Hyde Park Corner stations, and is in London fare zone 1.
+Knightsbridge (/ˈnaɪtsbɹɪdʒ/) is a London Underground station.
+It is located in the Royal Borough of Kensington and Chelsea.
+The station is on the Piccadilly line, between South Kensington and Hyde Park Corner stations.
+It is in London fare zone 1.

 The station is positioned near the junction of Knightsbridge, Brompton Road, and Sloane Street, with multiple entrances providing access to nearby landmarks, including the Harrods and Harvey Nichols department stores.

 History

 Origins

 The first plans for a tube station at Knightsbridge were published in November 1896, with a notice that a private bill was to be presented to Parliament for the construction of the Brompton and Piccadilly Circus Railway (B&PCR).
 Various further bills and fundraising attempts followed, and the B&PCR merged with the Great Northern and Strand Railway in 1902, to form the Great Northern, Piccadilly and Brompton Railway (GNP&BR).
 Construction of this railway finally began in July 1902, and it would go on to form the core of today's Piccadilly Line.

 The station was opened on 15 December 1906 along with the rest of the line between Hammersmith and Finsbury Park.
 When opened, the platforms were accessed in the standard manner by four lifts and an emergency staircase connecting to parallel passageways and bridges to midway along the platforms.
 The original station building designed by Leslie Green was located on Brompton Road a short distance west of its junction with Knightsbridge and Sloane Street.
 A rear entrance was located on Basil Street.

 The location of the station in a busy and fashionable shopping district meant that patronage at the station was high from the beginning, particularly due to the presence locally of the Harrods and Harvey Nichols emporiums.
-This contrasted with the next station on the line westward — Brompton Road — where passenger numbers were so low that from soon after its opening many trains were timetabled not to stop there.
+This contrasted with the next station on the line westward — Brompton Road tube station — where passenger numbers were so low that from soon after its opening many trains were timetabled not to stop there.